Natural, artificial and synthetic fibres:

 Production process

-: Produced, in the Mulberry Silk version, by the Bombyx mori, a moth of the Bombycidae family, (other types of silk are produced by other families of Lepidoptera) – Silk is obtained from the cocoon – The cocoon is the structure in which the final transformation from larva to chrysalis, to butterfly, takes place - The silk thread that makes up the cocoon is formed in two organs (seriptera) of the silkworm, located under the digestive system, which expel the fibre through a funnel-shaped opening positioned under the mouth - The fibroin, the core of the silk thread, is generated in the anterior part of the seriptera and pushed into the reservoir through contractions - The glands secrete sericin, an amorphous substance that envelops the fibroin, forming a protective sheath – Through repeated movements of the head and muscular contractions, the silk substance passes from the reservoir to the capillary tube where it joins with the other substance coming from the opposite reservoir, to generate a single and composite thread, known as slime of silk, thread or filament
+Produced, in the Mulberry Silk version, by the Bombyx mori, a lepidopteran of the Bombycidae family, (other types of silk are produced by other families of Lepidoptera) – Silk is obtained from the cocoon – The cocoon is the structure in which the final transformation from larva to chrysalis, to butterfly, takes place – The silk thread that constitutes the cocoon is formed in two organs (seriptera) of the silkworm, located under the digestive system, which expel the fiber through a funnel-shaped opening positioned under the mouth – The fibroin, the core of the silk thread, is generated in the anterior part of the seriptera and pushed into the reservoir through contractions – The glands secrete sericin, an amorphous substance that envelops the fibroin, forming a protective sheath – Through repeated movements of the head and muscular contractions, the silk substance passes from the reservoir to the capillary tube where it combines with the other substance coming from the opposite reservoir, to generate a single and composite thread, known as slime of silk, thread or filament

 Chemical composition